Septic System Installation & Alterations

 #septicinstallations

-Part of the Phase I permitting is to have a site and soil test conducted, interchangeably referred to as a perc test.
-This test involves digging three holes on the property.
-Two in the area of the proposed disposal field and one in the proposed reserve disposal field.
-We dig each hole to meet County requirements.
-(A full percolation test is done a bit differently than the site & soils, we’ll address those later).
+Next, we conduct a site and soils test to evaluate the property.
+This involves digging three holes on the property—two in the proposed disposal field and one in the reserve area.
+We dig each hole to meet County depth and spacing requirements.

 Phase II Permit Application and Septic System Design